SparqNet/sparq-gitbook/evm-contracts/state-management-and-vm-instance-creation.md

 ---
-description: How the AppLayer ecossystem manages the blockchain state alongside an EVM.
+description: How the AppLayer ecosystem manages the blockchain state alongside an EVM.
 ---

 # State management and VM instance creation